 If you’re exploring fibroid treatments, you’re not alone.
 Up to 80 percent of adult black women have fibroids.
-These muscular growths aren’t usually cancerous.
+(That’s a rate almost three times higher than white, Hispanic or Asian women.)
+Now, these muscular growths aren’t usually cancerous.
 But they can drastically affect your quality of life.
 In fact, women with fibroids experience pain, heavy bleeding and fertility loss.
 And here’s the worst part.
 Many black women can’t access quality healthcare.
 So they never explore fibroid treatments.
 For that reason, many women choose hysterectomy (removing their uterus).
 Even when less invasive treatments work.
 And we believe that has to change.

-That was the case for Jasmine Gomez.
+Jasmine Gomez is one such woman.
 She told Women’s Health magazine that, in her 20s, she wanted to donate her eggs.
 But during the process doctors discovered nine large fibroids.
 It shouldn’t have been a surprise, she said.
 After all, she says, “My mom dealt with uterine fibroids herself (she had surgery to remove hers when I was younger, but we never really talked about it.”

 That lack of information meant Jasmine didn’t know much about fibroids.
 “I didn’t know that you are more at risk of developing fibroids if you have a family member who also has them.
 I also didn’t know that fibroids are more common and severe in African American women than those of other ethnicities,” she says.

 Trouble with Fibroid Treatments